Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 446571927.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 446571927 and via the SFB 1432 - Project-ID 425217212.
 We cordially thank F. Michaud and J. Ben Youssef from the Université de Bretagne Occidentale in Brest (France) for fruitful discussions and for letting us use their in-situ X-ray diffractometer.
 We also gratefully acknowledge technical support and advice by the nano.lab facility of the University Konstanz.